ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 Prior to ExpressionEngine 6.4.0 and 7.2.0, all code that was used to hook into the core was placed in our `ext.[addon_name].php` file.
 However, now that file mainly just extends the `Extension` service and routes ExpressionEngine to reference the `Extensions` folder in our add-on.

-## `AddonName\Extensions`
+## `AddonName/Extensions`
-Once we've added the abillity to hook into the core with our add-on, an `Extensions` folder is created.
+Once we've added the ability to hook into the core with our add-on, an `Extensions` folder is created.
 The CLI will generate a class and a respective file for each core hook we wish to use.

 Here we have added the ability to interact with the [`typography_parse_type_end()`](/development/extension-hooks/global/typography.html#typography_parse_type_endstr-this-prefs) hook.